EmilyGraceSeville7cf/krita-action/README.md

   type: bool
   note: when omitting value it defaults to true

+Action "remove" has the following the following keys:

+- key `value`: whether to remove layer
+  value: true | false
+  type: bool
+  note: when omitting value it defaults to false

+Action "set_position" has the following the following keys:

+- key `value`: set layer position
+  type: str
+  note: when omitting value it defaults to 0,0

+Action "add_position" has the following the following keys:

+- key `value`: add layer position
+  type: str
+  note: when omitting value it defaults to 0,0

+Action "multiply_position" has the following the following keys:

+- key `value`: multiply layer position
+  type: str
+  note: when omitting value it defaults to 0,0

+Action "add_rotation" has the following the following keys:

+- key `value`: add layer rotation
+  type: float
+  note: when omitting value it defaults to 0.0

+Action "toggle_alpha_locked" has no keys

+Action "toggle_collapsed" has no keys

+Action "toggle_opacity" has no keys

+Action "toggle_pinned_to_timeline" has no keys

+Action "toggle_visible" has no keys

 ## Examples

+## Change color labels

 ```ini
 [Change color labels to red for all layers with "red" word inside them]